kwaazaar/Resonance/README.md

 * It is the next in line for messages with the same functional key (for each functional key the publishingdate of the last consumed message is stored (per subscription))
 * There are currently no messages being locked (invisible) with the same functional key: the current processing of that message may time out, requiring it to be redelivered.

-In this way, Resonance relieves the event consumers of the complex task of handling incorrectly ordered messages themselves and is therefore a very powerfull feature.
+In this way, Resonance relieves the event consumers of the complex task of handling incorrectly ordered messages themselves and is therefore a very powerfull feature, not found in any other library (at least I couldn't spot it ;-)).

 ## Advanced features ##
 The examples above show basic usage of Resonance.
 There are however some more supported scenarios.
 These are briefly explained here.